wingu/flask_viewunit/README.md

-flask-viewunit
+flask_viewunit
 ==============

-Framework for unit testing Flask views. `flask-viewunit` lets you test the behavior of your views without going all the way to scripting the browser with something like Selenium or Watir.
+Framework for unit testing Flask views. `flask_viewunit` lets you test the behavior of your views without going all the way to scripting the browser with something like Selenium or Watir.
 It's ideal for verifying server-side behavior that's light on JavaScript.